dalenewman/Transformalize.Provider.Sqlite/README.md

 ### Overview

 This is a `sqlite` provider to Transformalize using [System.Data.SQLite.Core](https://www.nuget.org/packages/System.Data.SQLite.Core).
-It ships with Transformalzie CLI.
+You may have to add this package to your final application in order to get the right platform SQLite interop dll.

 ### Write Usage